jakmeier/paddlers-browser-game/README.md

 It would be really awesome to draw some conclusions from the learning process, remove experiments that did not turn out well, and double-down on those which did.
 Ideally, this would lead to some contributions also useful to other projects.

-##  Roadmap for 2021
+## Roadmap for 2021 (in no particular order)
 - Improve and separate [Paddle](https://github.com/jakmeier/paddle) the framework enough from Paddlers the game such that it could be useful to others.
 - Make the game mobile friendly with support for as many platforms as possible
+- Experimentation as I see fit!
+(For example, multi-threaded WASM execution, or a better client / server model)
 - ...

 ## Commercial aspiration?

-I still see no commercial path for Paddlers.
+I see no commercial path for Paddlers.
-Although, in the long run, I would love to see the game achieve a certain level of quality and an active player base.
-If this is ever achieved, then I would need to find a solution to cover the server costs.

-In this hypothetical scenario, I would prefer to avoid ads if at all possible and I definitely would stay away from pay-to-win micro transactions.
-Maybe some kind of a premium account that makes certain things more convenient (without giving an actual advantage).
-Or some pure cosmetics features that need to be purchased.

-To be perfectly clear, I think it is rather unlikely to happen.
-I just want to be open and clear about my strategy right from the beginning, so that interested people and potential contributors can understand possible scenarios for the project.
+Even the support for an active player base would require a commitment I'm currently not willing to make.

 ## Blog articles